Cognigy/Documentation/docs/en/docs/ai/installation/AI-login.md

 </figure>

 ???+ warning
-    If an user is part of multiple organisation, and if no organisationId is passed in the login url, then the user will be denied a login.
+    If a user is part of multiple organisations, and if no organisationId is passed in the login URL, then the user will be denied a login.

-    For an user assigned to single organisation, including the organisationId in the login url is completely optional.
+    For a user assigned to single organisation, including the organisationId in the login URL is completely optional and has no impact.

 ???+ info "Password Reset"
-    If an user wants to reset password for one of the organisation to which the user is assigned, then again it is mandatory to have the organisationId in the login url and then navigate to Forgot Password link.
+    If a user wants to reset the password for one of the organisations to which the user is assigned, then again it is mandatory to have the organisationId in the login url when filling out the "Forgot Password" form.

-???+ info "SSO Login"
+???+ info "Single Sign-on Login"
-    An user who is part of multiple organisation can login with SSO, using the above same login url including the organisationId and then clicking "LOGIN WITH SSO".
+    A user who is part of multiple organisations can login with SSO, using the above same login URL including the organisationId and then clicking "LOGIN WITH SSO".

-    Configuration of Cognigy.AI with SSO can be found on [Single Sign-on using SAML 2.0]({{config.site_url}}ai/installation/single-signin-saml2) page
+    More Information on configuring Cognigy.AI with SSO can be found on [Single Sign-on using SAML 2.0]({{config.site_url}}ai/installation/single-signin-saml2) page